jxc876/c-practice/README.md

 Each subfolder contains a specific exercise to explore a concept.

-You can build the programs using CMake, ex:
+You can compile the examples using CMake, ex:

 ```shell
 mkdir build